Buyer/Seller classification

 Manual classification

-You can perform manual classification in the Upload view by selecting the appropriate buyer/seller in the box when uploading invoices.
+You can perform manual classification in the Upload view by selecting the appropriate buyer/seller in the box when uploading documents.
 You can also change the buyer/seller during verification.

 Automatic classification

-If you provide Kofax AP Essentials with identifying information about your buyers/sellers, such as names and tax registration numbers, Kofax AP Essentials can perform classification automatically by finding buyer/seller information on incoming invoices.
-In other words, in order for automatic classification to work properly, the buyer/seller information you provide must appear on the invoices you receive.
-Kofax AP Essentials automatically classifies invoices by buyer/seller if you:
+If you provide Tungsten AP Essentials with identifying information about your buyers/sellers, such as names and tax registration numbers, Tungsten AP Essentials can perform classification automatically by finding buyer/seller information on incoming documents.
+In other words, in order for automatic classification to work properly, the buyer/seller information you provide must appear on the documents you receive.
+Tungsten AP Essentials automatically classifies documents by buyer/seller if you:

-• Select Automatic classification in the Buyer/Seller box when uploading invoices.
+• Select Automatic classification in the Buyer/Seller box when uploading documents.

-• Upload invoices to the customer level using AP Essentials Connect.
-Note that if you upload invoices to the root customer folder, without using buyer/seller subfolders, a Default document type must be specified.
+• Upload documents to the customer level using AP Essentials Connect.
+Note that if you upload documents to the root customer folder, without using buyer/seller subfolders, a Default document type must be specified.

 If you use automatic classification, read about handling unclassified documents in the section below.